great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 Setting up Data Docs
 ----------------------------------------------------------

-Data Docs is a feature of Great Expectations that creates data documentation by compiling expectations and validation results into HTML.
+:ref:`Data Docs<data_docs>` is a feature of Great Expectations that creates data documentation by compiling expectations and validation results into HTML.

 Data Docs produces a visual description of what you expect from your data, and how the observed properties of your data differ from your expectations.
 It helps to keep your entire team on the same page as data evolves.